mundorum-lab/datasci/modules/data/README.md

 notice    | source | message type
 ----------| -------| ------------
-`output` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`
+`output` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataIngestion`

 ---
 ## Component `api-input`